Stobo Kirk: North aisle chapel

-Reconstructed in a style reminiscent of the Arts and Crafts Movement, in the erroneous belief that this was the site of Saint Kentigern's Chapel, the structure incorporates a standing stone in the wall.
+Reconstructed in 1928 in a style reminiscent of the Arts and Crafts Movement, in the erroneous belief that this was the site of Saint Kentigern's Chapel, the structure incorporates a standing stone in the wall.
 It was probably a chantry or mortuary aisle of the 15th century.
 The 14th burial slab of Robert Vesey, and others of a local miller and a knight in armour are preserved in the aisle.
 The altar stone may be linked to the conversion of Merlin Sylvestris by Saint Kentigern (Mungo).

+Graves of Note

+As part of the 1928 restoration three tombstones were moved from the floor to the chapel walls.
+The most important bears the inscription (in Latin) "Here lies Mr Robert Vessy sometime vicar of Stobo who died on the 10th day of May in the year of Our Lord 1473".
+A second shows a full-length figure of a man in partial armour with a sword by his side, dating from the second half of the 16th century.
+The third stone is incomplete.

 Tower

 The tower may be 12th-century in origin; however, it has been rebuilt several times.
 It gave access to the 'Laird's Loft' and now contains a meeting room as well as the vestry.
 Blocked-up windows of a likely 16th-century date are present.

 Brass hanging lamps

 The Balfour family of Stobo Castle presented a number of brass hanging lamps to the kirk and one of these has been identified as being manufactured in Nuremberg by Hans Muller between 1693 and 1701.
 The others are copies or by other Nuremberg craftsmen.